amolmali5/prometheus-grafana-loki/README.md

     HOSTNAME=$(hostname) docker stack deploy -c docker-stack.yml prom

 That's it the `docker stack deploy' command deploys the entire Grafana and Prometheus stack automatically to the Docker Swarm.
-By default cAdvisor and node-exporter are set to Global deployment which means they will propogate to every docker host attached to the Swarm.
+By default cAdvisor and node-exporter are set to Global deployment which means they will propagate to every docker host attached to the Swarm.

 The Grafana Dashboard is now accessible via: `http://<Host IP Address>:3000` for example http://192.168.10.1:3000